Bowel Cancer Awareness

 Bowel Cancer Australia chief executive Mr Julien Wiggins welcomed the NRL's support which builds on an enduring relationship between the charity and the Manly-Warringah Sea Eagles.

 Millions of patients visiting GP surgeries and health clinics around the country will have the opportunity to learn how to recognise the symptoms of bowel cancer with our brochure Don't Sit on Your Symptoms.

 It is available in patient information boards in thousands of doctors' waiting rooms from Perth to Sydney and from Geelong to the Gold Coast.

 Bowel Cancer Australia chief executive Mr Julien Wiggins said GP waiting rooms were an ideal location to reinforce bowel cancer awareness and start a conversation with your doctor.

 Don't Be A Fool.
 Test Your Stool!

-Bowel Cancer Australia and Let's Beat Bowel Cancer collaborate in an annual public awareness campaign which launches in February each year, aimed at raising awareness of bowel cancer and encouraging more Australian's to screen for the disease.
+The Don't Be A Fool, Test Your Stool campaign was a collaboration between Bowel Cancer Australia and Let's Beat Bowel Cancer aimed at raising awareness of bowel cancer and encouraging more Australian's to screen for the bowel cancer.

 Do you have the guts?